loremdipso/gtaggenator/src-tauri/NOTES.md

 2. GUI

     - [x] POC
-    - [ ] Figure out plugin architecture
-        - Load how?
-        - Can they be dynamic?
     - [x] How do we load files?
     - [x] How do we load files?
         - [x] Make sure we aren't leaking memory/crashing